Mobile User Experience is Mobile Optimization: Using Google’s PageSpeed Insights Tool for Mobile

 The PageSpeed Insights tool defaults to the mobile tab (we can read between the lines however we want), but newly added to the tool is a User Experience section which is currently in beta.
-It shows what specific items need to be addressed and how, and (in unique fashion) offers context as to why they need to be addressed, shown in the image below:
+It shows what specific items need to be addressed and how, and (in unique fashion) offers context as to why they need to be addressed, in order to improve mobile UX, as shown in the image below:

 From an objective SEO perspective, there is no ranking or inbound traffic benefit from creating larger “tap targets” or creating a mobile web page with legibly-sized text, for example.
 What we get here is a window into what Google ranks as important to mobile optimization: a well-executed mobile user experience is highly correlated to mobile optimization.
 To Google, they are one in the same, regardless of whether or not you have a responsive design site (which is the mobile solution Google has thrown its weight behind) or a separate mobile m-dot site.